 The rules of any contest are created for two purposes:

 - to establish clear metrics.
 The common mistake many event planners make is separating these two points when they should focus on aligning them instead.
 Based on your previous performance or statistics, define the strategy for reaching your goals.
-For instance, if you know that it takes 5,000 visits to generate 50 leads for you on average, develop a strategy for hitting 10,000 visits with your photo contest if your goal is to get 100 new leads.
+For instance, if you know that it takes 5,000 visits to generate 50 leads, develop a strategy for hitting 10,000 visits with your photo contest if your goal is to get 100 new leads.
 Simple calculations can lead you to the right path.
 Once you have the metrics, structure the rules accordingly.
-Decide how long the contest should run, what the participation conditions are, what the mechanism of photo upload is, etc. At the last stage, put the rules into plain words to make them easy to follow.
+Decide how long the contest should run, what the participation conditions are, what the mechanism of photo upload is.

 Establish criteria for judging a photo contest